 Leash Length + Colors

 First you'll choose the length for your leash or long line!
 Learn about how to choose the best length leash for your dog.
-Once you've chosen the length, you'll choose your preferred color.** Once you've chosen your main leash color, you'll decide if you want to make your Leash a Two Tone!
+Once you've chosen the length, you'll choose your preferred color.** Once you've chosen your main leash color, decide if you want to make your Leash Two Tone!
 If you choose a Two Tone Accent, the handle and clasp ends of your leash will be made using your preferred accent color.
-If you prefer a single color leash, no worries - no accent color is the default selection here.
+If you prefer a single color leash, no worries - no accent color is the default selection.
 For inspiration on Two Tone color combos, check out the "Biothane Colors" highlight on our Instagram Page.

 **Please note - we love to be able to offer you a variety of colors in all three widths, but this also means that keeping stock can at times be a challenge!
 Occasionally, we'll have to email you to let you know that a color is out of stock or backordered, and ask if you would like an alternate color.

 Clasp Type (for Classic Brass Products):

-For our Brass Leashes and Long Lines in sizes Medium and Large, we offer the choice of a solid brass bolt snap (standard) or a scissor snap.
-While bolt snaps are standard in the pet industry, a scissor snap can be a good option if you are doing a lot of beach trips, as salt water can cause a sticky bolt snap over time due to corrosion of the metal spring inside the snap.
-To learn more about these hardware options, read this blog post.
+For our Brass Leashes and Long Lines, we offer the choice of a solid brass bolt snap or a scissor snap.
+While bolt snaps are standard in the pet industry, a scissor snap can be a good option if you are doing a lot of beach trips.
+For more info about bolt snaps and scissor snaps, read this blog post.